Frequently Asked Questions

 When do Rising Sons participants meet?

-Rising Sons participants will meet monthly at Cedar Valley College for a two-hour interactive workshop.
+Rising Sons participants will meet monthly at Cedar Valley College for a three-hour interactive workshop.
 Lunch and/or a light snack will be provided for all participants.
 Students are expected to attend all sessions and to be active participants in all activities/team building scheduled during monthly workshops.
 Additionally, students will be invited to participant in an exclusive social outing and community service opportunity each semester.

 Is transportation provided to the monthly meetings?